olaisolheim/OblivionAerospace/README.md

 Future:
 * More heat shields based on real-life ones, like a Galileo-style reflective heat shield.
 * I've been playing with the idea of a giant heat shield with a "hatch" at the center, allowing for engines to fire through it once the hatch is open, allowing for a more realistic spaceship design with g-forces pointing the same direction during both burns and aerobreaking (like the one in BBC's documentary Space Odyssey: Voyage to the Planets).
+* I have plans on making all heat shields tweakable in size, like the brilliant Procedural Fairings mod by e-dog.

 Thanks to...
-* ialdabaoth and r4m0n, for creating the excellent Deadly Reentry mod, and to NathanKell for extending upon and maintaining it.
+* ialdabaoth and r4m0n, for creating the excellent Deadly Reentry mod, and to NathanKell and Starwaster for extending upon and maintaining it.
 Heat shields would be boring without it!
 * ferram4, for creating Ferram Aerospace Research, which really makes the KSP experience for me!
 * Squad, for making such a great game!
 * Hattivat, for testing.